molily/testing-angular/testing-components-depending-on-services.md

 - A unit test that replaces the `CounterService` dependency with a fake.
 - An integration test that includes a real `CounterService`.

 This guide will demonstrate both.
 For your Components, you need to make a decision on an individual basis.
 These questions may guide you: Which type of test is more beneficial, more meaningful?
-Which test is easier to set up and to maintain in the long run?
+Which test is easier to set up and maintain in the long run?

 ## Service dependency integration test